cueglow/glowdtf/dev-docs/Client-Server API.md

 A DMX mode is an object with the following fields:

 - `name`: String
-- `channelCount`: non-negative integer, number of channels in the mode
+- `channelCount`: non-negative integer, number of channels in the mode (summed over all breaks)
+- `channelLayout`: An Array where each element represents a DMX Break.
+Each DMX Break is again an Array of Channel names (String) or empty channels (null).

 ### `patch` Events